 Benefits Of Eating Makhana (Lotus Seeds) During Pregnancy

-- Treats insomnia: Insomnia during pregnancy could be due to fluctuating hormonal levels, dietary habits and stress.
-Lotus seeds could treat insomnia because of their mild sedative properties.
+- Helps sleep better: Lotus seeds could help you sleep because of their mild sedative properties.
 The vitamins and antioxidants in the seeds also regulate the functioning of the body, allowing you a regular sleep routine (2).

 - Controls diarrhea: Makhana can be a remedy for diarrhea caused by hormonal imbalance in pregnant women.
 The fox nuts contain small amounts of alkaloids that contribute to the antispasmodiciXA drug that relieves or prevents spasms, especially of smooth muscle. action of the intestines, thereby alleviating diarrhea (3).

-- Controls blood pressure: The embryo of lotus seeds contains a bitter component called “isoquinoline”, which is calming and dilates the blood vessels, thereby help in controlling blood pressure (3).
+- Helps regulate blood pressure: The embryo of lotus seeds contains a bitter component called “isoquinoline”, which is calming and dilates the blood vessels, thereby helping in controlling blood pressure (3).

 - Hydrates skin: Lotus seeds are known for skin-hydrating properties and keep it moisturized from within (4).
 Lotus seeds tea might help prevent loss of skin moisture, reduce abnormal keratinocytesiXPrimary cell type found in the outermost layer of the skin. formation and inhibit protein oxidation.

 - Regulates blood sugars: Sugar levels in the blood could elevate during pregnancy (gestational diabetes).
 As per the Centers for Disease Control and Prevention, 2% to 10% of pregnancies in the United States are affected by GD every year.
 Makhana contains B complex vitamins, high fiber and low calories that might help in burning calories and lowering blood glucose levels (5).

 - Aids fetal development: Lotus seeds are a rich source of proteins, which is necessary for the development of the fetal brain and nervous system (6).

 How To Eat Makhana During Pregnancy?